-Prerequisite: See below
+Prerequisite: application process-see below

-In order to be eligible for enrollment in leadership class, students must go through an online application process.
+In order to be eligible for enrollment in leadership class, students must go through an application process.
 This includes students in appointed and elected positions.
 All EPHS students are welcome to apply.
-Students will be interviewed by Mrs. Snider and Mr. Durst.
+Students will be interviewed by Ms. Kitzmiller and Mr. Reasoner.
+9th Grade students are chosen by previous Middle School staff and apply.
 Students must fill out an application each year.

 Selection announcements for leadership class will be made in early May.
 This course is designed to instruct students in the various methods and techniques for planning, implementing, and evaluating projects related to school activities.
 Topics include parliamentary procedure, public speaking, group dynamics, leadership traits and qualities, communication, decision-making, behavior management, technology, and publicity.
 The class also plans and works on student government projects.
 Many hours of outside time are needed to fulfill the class objectives.
 This class may be repeated for credit.